samuelcaldas/ninjatrader_docs/support/helpguides/nt8/stop_strategy.md

 A Stop Strategy is an extension of an ATM Strategy.
 It allows you to combine [Auto Breakeven](auto_breakeven.md), [Auto Trail](auto_trail.md), and [Simulated Stop](simulated_stop_orders.md) strategies for the management and automatic adjustment of your Stop Loss orders.

-When setting up an ATM Strategy, you can select either \<Custom\>, \<None\>, or any pre\-defined Stop Strategy template from the Stop Strategy control list.
+When setting up an ATM Strategy, you can select either <Custom>, <None>, or any pre-defined Stop Strategy template from the Stop Strategy control list.

 ![ATM_16](atm_16.png)

-If \<Custom\> or any template is selected ("Stop 1" in the image below is a template) a Stop Strategy Dialog window will appear.
+If <Custom> or any template is selected ("Stop 1" in the image below is a template) a Stop Strategy Dialog window will appear.

 ![ATM_16_StopStrat](atm_16_stopstrat.png)